Z-Analyst/Air-quality-Forecast/README.md

 # 🌍 Air Quality Prediction in Nairobi and Dar es Salaam

 ## 💡 Project Goal
-Developed a time-series forecasting model to predict **PM 2.5 readings** (particulate matter) throughout the day for key stations in **Nairobi, Kenya, and Dar es Salaam, Tanzania**.
+Developed a time-series forecasting model to predict **PM 2.5 readings** throughout the day for key stations in **Nairobi, Kenya, and Dar es Salaam, Tanzania**.
 The objective was to improve forecasting accuracy over a naive baseline, providing essential air quality insights for public health and environmental monitoring.

 ## 📊 Key Results
 The final model significantly outperformed the naive baseline prediction.